History

 In 2019 F.C Management was commissioned to construct a new vessel to keep up with the growth in freight volumes.
 The Matthew Flinders IV was launched in September of 2021 and commenced operations to Flinders Island in early 2022.
 Matthew Flinders IV represents the culmination of the Bayles family’s 26 years of experience and expertise building vessels and running marine and road freight services from Bridport.

 The Bayles family have made a significant contribution to the economy of Flinders Island and NE Tasmania.
-Matthew Bayles continues to build and service seaworthy steel displacement vessels well suited to Tasmanian conditions.
+Matthew Bayles continues to service seaworthy steel displacement vessels well suited to Tasmanian conditions.